The menace of dengue is back and in a deadly avatar!

-In recent days, Delhi bore the brunt of it with the most lethal dengue attack in past 5 years and making everyone get panicky from the emerging situation.
+In recent days, Delhi bore the brunt of it with the most lethal dengue attack in the past 5 years and making everyone get panicky from the emerging situation.
 Not only are the government hospitals found lagging behind in the basic infrastructure required, but even private hospitals have come in the line of fire for declining patients, who are unable to meet the costs of treatment!

-One tends to think that it is just a fever caused due to a mosquito bite, but in reality it is more complicated than that.
-Not only does it require extensive hospitalization, the cost of treatment is also not affordable for most of the country’s population.
-Apart from medication and hospitalization, the basic costs involved are the test for detecting dengue and then getting single platelet donor (SPD) to replenish platelets for a speedier recovery.
+One tends to think that it is just a fever caused due to a mosquito bite, but in reality, it is more complicated than that.
+Not only does it require extensive hospitalization, but the cost of treatment is also not affordable for most of the country’s population.
+Apart from medication and hospitalization, the basic costs involved are the test for detecting dengue and then getting a single platelet donor (SPD) to replenish platelets for a speedier recovery.